The Golden Jewel: Unveiling the Sweet Secrets of the Nectarine Summer arrives not just with warmth and long days, but with a particular ki...

 and disseminated fruit varieties throughout their vast empire.

-decline of the Roman Empire, fruit cultivation, including that of peaches and
+the decline of the Roman Empire, fruit cultivation, including that of peaches

 Europe.
 Monks meticulously maintained orchards, preserving knowledge and